Career Definition for a Clinical Pharmacist

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) predicted job growth of 3% for pharmacists from 2014 to 2024, which is below average.
-The median salary in the field was around $121,500 annually in May 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicted job growth of 6% for pharmacists from 2016 to 2026, which is considered as average.
+The median salary in the field was around $124,170 annually in May 2017.
 An increased emphasis on using medication to treat a number of mental and physical ailments is expected to create sustained job growth in clinical pharmacy for many years, though an expanding number of pharmacy graduates has increased competition for positions.

 Alternate Career Prospects